technomancy/bussard/spoilers/characters.md

 ## Non-colonizing exploration ships? (automated?)

+# Gutenberg Liberation Front

+The Gutenberg Liberation Front is protesting the extension of copyright term.
+They do this by posting chapters of public-domain works into random news groups.
+Some of the works they use:

+* The Man who was Thursday
+* Meditations on Moloch
+* The Song of Roland
+* Some Doctorow novel?
+* Shakespeare?
+* The Grand Inquisitor by Dostoyevsky
+* Kierkegaard?
+* Leiningen vs the Ants?

 # Historical Characters

 * Captain Darush, saved the SS Copernicus on the trip to Ross